An Intro to Production Monitoring for Voice Agents

 The Manual QA Bottleneck

 Manual testing creates quality assurance challenges.
 Teams execute daily test calls, perhaps covering 5% of critical paths across limited time windows.
-This approach doesn't scale:
+This approach doesn't scale, and everyone knows it:

 • Coverage Gaps: Testing 100 paths across 10 carriers, 24 hours, and 5 languages requires 120,000 monthly test calls